mitou/jr.mitou.org/english/index.md

 <br>

-## [<i class="fa-light fa-mountain"></i>](#about) What's Mitou Junior? {#about}
+## [<i class="fa-light fa-mountain"></i>](#about) What's MITOU Junior? {#about}

-Mitou Junior is a half-year-long program to enhance young innovative creators in Japan.
-This program, initiated by the [Mitou Foundation](https://www.mitou.org/index_en.html) in 2016 and originating from the government-backed [MITOU Program](https://www.ipa.go.jp/en/about/it-talents/mitou.html), has received support from various companies and organizations since its inception.
+MITOU Junior is a half-year-long program to enhance young innovative creators in Japan.
+This program, initiated by the [MITOU Foundation](https://www.mitou.org/index_en.html) in 2016 and originating from the government-backed [MITOU Program](https://www.ipa.go.jp/en/about/it-talents/mitou.html), has received support from various companies and organizations since its inception.
 With that support we offer the following benefits.

 <br>